smartsheet-platform/smartsheet-python-sdk/README.md

 * Download attachments (from the sheet, rows, or discussion comments)
 * Upload a new version of an existing attachment
   * This is distinct from replacing the existing attachment
+* Fetch the history of a Cell
+* Access the Cells of a sheet as a 2-dimensional array

 # What Doesn't Work (that might surprise you)